Geraint/tech-notes/vim/fugitive.md

 Status | `:Gstatus` |
 Jump to next file (in Gstatus buffer) | `<c-n>`
 Jump to previous file (in Gstatus buffer) | `<c-p>` For file(s) under cursor (in Gstatus buffer), add to/remove from git index | '-' | multiple files can be added/removed in visual mode.
-Not that `:Git add .` is faster if you have a lot of files
+Note that `:Git add .` is faster if you have a lot of files
 Open file under cursor | `<CR>` |
 Diff file under cursor | <kbd>D</kbd> |
+In a diff window, put current change | `:diffput` | If current buffer is index (LHS), then this resets the change.
+If current buffer is working copy (RHS), then this adds the change.
+In a diff window, get the current change | `:diffget` | If current buffer is index (LHS), then this adds the change.
+If current buffer is working copy (RHS), then this resets the change.
+In a diff window, redraw files (useful if vim has gotten confused) | `:diffupdate` |
 Open Commit window from status window | <kbd>c</kbd> <kbd>c</kbd>
+Edit index version of current file | `:Gedit :0` |

 ## Staging and unstaging